-A recent UK study examined the effects of optimism on the predictability of injury and post injury performance, and found that as levels of optimism increased in sportsmen and women, the likelihood of injury occurrence decreased.
+A recent UK study examined the effects of optimism on the predictability of injury and post-injury performance.
+In conclusion, higher levels of optimism decreased the likelihood of debilitating injury among athletes.

-It seems that optimistic individuals are in active promotion of their health.
-They better manage rest and nutrition, and exercise at an appropriate intensity, frequency and duration.
-They’re also found to lack a stress response during demanding physical situations.
+This could be a result of optimistic individuals being in active promotion of their health.
+They might balance rest and nutrition with exercise.
+Optimistic athletes are also found to lack a stress response during demanding physical situations.

-Optimistic individuals returning to their sport while still recovering are less likely to experience negative feelings such as dispiritedness, restlessness or isolation, which heighten the probability of repeat injuries.
+Optimistic individuals returning to their sport while still recovering from injury are less likely to experience negative feelings such as dispiritedness, restlessness or isolation, which heighten the probability of repeat injuries.

-Research has shown that imagining a best possible self (BPS exercise) can increase optimism.
-Imagining the best possible self involves thinking and writing about a future self characterised by ideal circumstances and achievements.
+Research does show, however, that imagining the best possible self (BPS exercise) can increase optimism.
+Imagining the best possible self, or BPS, requires thinking and writing about a future self characterized by ideal circumstances and achievements.

-Numerous studies have found that optimism is consistently related to longevity, besides the physical and mental well-being benefits compared with pessimism that have been mentioned before.
+Numerous studies also found that optimism is related to longevity, in addition to the physical and mental well-being benefits.

-A US study of nearly 100 000 students found that people who are optimistic are less likely than those who are pessimistic to die from Coronary Heart Disease (CHD) or from any other cause over an eight year period.
+A US study of nearly 100,000 students found that people who are optimistic are less likely than those who are pessimistic to die from Coronary Heart Disease (CHD) or from any other cause over an 8-year period.
 Similar studies have also confirmed this link between optimism and good health.